-Your shooting experience starts and ends with the Range Office.
+Your shooting experience at Bisley starts and ends with the Range Office.

-This is where you book on to a range, pick up a radio (if required), buy specialised targets and ultimately sign off and return the radio.
+This is where you book on to a range, and collect/return a radio (if required).
 It is also the central location of the Range Control team and the NRA Armoury.